-Submitted and passed by the 101st American Ethical Union Annual Assembly
+Submitted by the Boston Ethical Community and Passed by the 101st American Ethical Union Annual Assembly

 Because Ethical Culture is based on the inherent worth and dignity of every human person and in the use of the democratic process in society at large, the American Ethical Union passes the following resolution: